Alcoholic Beverages We Love and Hate

 But what if your “casual” drinking tendencies become more of a problem?
 At American Addiction Centers (AAC), we know alcohol dependency and abuse are serious issues, and getting the treatment you need sometimes feels worlds away.
 By bringing awareness to the serious dangers associated with alcoholism and problematic drinking, our mission is to help differentiate between moderate consumption and harmful habits.
 If you or someone you love is struggling, we’re here to help.
 Call to learn more.

 We surveyed 1,003 people.
 Of those surveyed, 471 identified as male and 530 identified as female, with two respondents identifying as neither male nor female.
 The average age of our respondents was 37.
 Generationally, we had 600 millennials, 279 Gen Xers, and 105 baby boomers.
 We used a list of the most popular drinks in the world from Business Insider, and our research team left out a few that anecdotally did not appear to be very popular in America and replaced them with American drinks.
 Respondents were able to choose that they “were not familiar” with drinks.

 Fair Use Statement

 Do you know somebody unaware of the social implications of alcoholic drinks?
 You might want to let them know by sharing this article for noncommercial reuse.
 We only ask that you link back to the authors of this research so that they may receive their due credit.
-If you know anybody who's alcohol consumption is detrimental to his or her well-being, Alcohol.org is here to help.
+If you know anybody who’s alcohol consumption is detrimental to his or her well-being, we’re here to help.